 - Warmth in the joint area

-Some symptoms of gout can be like other health conditions.
-Make sure to see your healthcare provider for a diagnosis.
+Because some symptoms of gout can be similar to other health conditions, it’s important to see a qualified healthcare provider for an accurate diagnosis.

-- Talk with your healthcare provider before taking any new medicine, including over-the-counter medicines
+- Talk with your doctor before taking any new medicine, including over-the-counter medicines or supplements

 - Drink plenty of water